CurtisNewbie/Game_HerdingCats/README.md

 # Game_HerdingCats
 It's a game called Herding cats.
+[Last modifed on 2018/11/11 ]

 The game involves 10 Cats and one Dog.
 The Cats and Dog are each located in one particular square on each turn of the game.
 The player controls the Dog,